MicrosoftDocs/cpp-docs/docs/embedded/serial-monitor.md

 # [Visual Studio](#tab/visual-studio)

 :::image type="complex" source="./media/serial-monitor.png" alt-text="Screenshot of the Visual Studio Serial Monitor window.":::
 The window is split into two sections.
 The top section shows the monitoring mode (serial), Port (virtual COM port COM3), baud rate (115200), line ending (None), and a Stop monitoring button.
-The bottom section shows the messages, consisting of four lines of the text Hello, World!.
+The bottom section shows the messages, consisting of four lines of the text Hello, World!
 :::image-end:::

 ## Capabilities